-Why This Ex-Patriots Safety Doesn’t Like Defense’s ‘Boogeymen’ Nickname
+NESN

 1. The Steel Curtain (1970s Pittsburgh Steelers)

-2. The Legion of Boom (early 2010s Seattle Seahawks
+2. The Legion of Boom (early 2010s Seattle Seahawks)

 3. Sacksonville (current Jacksonville Jaguars)

-4. The Doomsday Defense (1970s Dallas Cowboys
+4. The Doomsday Defense (1970s Dallas Cowboys)

 5. The Monsters of the Midway (1980s Chicago Bears)